livingstonlarus/livingstonlarus.github.io/otobotto/paper/4-architecture-overview.md

 Concretely, the Orchestration Layer consists of: (a) an **Orchestrator Agent** (often a specialized LLM like an advanced planning model) that interprets project objectives and current status to create or adjust a project plan; (b) a set of coordination mechanisms like event queues, task boards, and messaging channels that agents use to signal completion of tasks or request input; and (c) a global “clock” or cycle system that synchronizes rounds of planning and integration (though agents operate asynchronously for the most part, periodic sync points ensure consistency, much like sprint boundaries in Agile).

-The orchestrator agent reads the high-level project specification (vision, objectives, user stories) and breaks it down into tasks and subtasks that can be assigned to specialist agents.
-It continually updates a task graph or backlog.
-Unlike a naive scheduler, the orchestrator in Ōtobotto can reprioritize or spawn new tasks dynamically if new requirements emerge or if tests reveal issues.
-It also monitors the overall progress and health of the project – for example, if it notices that several tasks are blocked waiting for a certain module, it can allocate more agents to resolve that dependency.
+The orchestrator agent reads the high-level project specification (vision, objectives, user stories) and breaks it down into tracks and subtasks that can be assigned to specialist agents.
+It continually updates a dynamic task graph, reorganizing tracks as needed - splitting large tracks into specialized sub-tracks when complexity increases, merging tracks when opportunities for consolidation arise, or creating new tracks for emerging requirements.
+The orchestrator monitors overall progress and project health through metrics like code quality scores and task completion rates.
+When bottlenecks emerge - such as multiple tasks blocked on a dependency - it can allocate additional agents or spawn new specialist roles.
+This adaptive tracking enables the swarm to maintain optimal parallelism while preventing cognitive overload.

 A critical function of the orchestration layer is to manage **dependencies and knowledge flow**.
 When one agent produces an output (say code for module X), the orchestrator makes sure that other agents (like testing or integration agents) are aware of this new output and act on it (run tests, integrate into build, etc.).
 It routes information: a testing agent’s bug report is passed to the coding agent responsible for that component; a documentation agent’s query about an API spec can be forwarded to the architect agent who designed it.
 In sum, the orchestrator ensures the swarm acts in a coordinated, goal-directed manner rather than as isolated AI agents.